 I am a Bay Area native.
 Because of my background as a biracial (African American and Chinese American) woman, I have a special interest in working with individuals from multicultural backgrounds.
 I also identify as a person who stutters.
 Because of my own multiple identities, I believe in collaborating with clients to gain an understanding of how a person’s cultural background and identity (or identities) factor into their experiences of themselves, others, and the community.

 I enjoy working with adolescents, college and graduate students, as I completed my post-doctoral fellowship at Mount St. Mary’s College in Los Angeles and wrote my doctoral dissertation on the relationship between African American father involvement and the academic success of their college-age children.
-I have also worked as an Accessibility Specialist with college and graduate students with disabilities and currently provide school-based therapy services to middle school students.
+I have worked as an Accessibility Specialist with college and graduate students with disabilities and also worked in public health for five years providing school-based therapy services to middle school students.

 - BA: Barnard College